siramsay/100-days-of-code-R3/README.md

 *3D cube*
 1. 3D cube library: Refactor code, split into utility code and control code

+*To do*
+1. Look at how the code might work better with height set on out square.

 **Link to work:**
 1. Local: /  3d-cube-double-face/3d-cube-steps.html

 ### Day 167 2021 April 30, Friday